Tehnix/follow-write-you-a-haskell/README.md

 ## Branches
 - master : Will always represent the furthest status of the repository into the book.
-- nanoparsec : Contains the NanoParsec parser from chapter 2 on parsers, along with tests for the parser.
+- chapter-2-nanoparsec : Contains the NanoParsec parser from chapter 2 on parsers, along with tests for the parser.